Lisbon hidden gems Christ the King Statue from Doca di Alcantara

 Cabo da Roca

 Today you’ll embark on a memorable journey to Cabo da Roca, the westernmost point of mainland Europe.
 Although it is just a short distance from Lisbon, it is hard to get further off the beaten path.
 Begin your day with an early breakfast and then head to Cabo da Roca, where you’ll be greeted by dramatic cliffs and breathtaking views of the Atlantic Ocean.
 Don’t forget to snap a photo at the iconic Cabo da Roca monument to commemorate your visit to this unique location.
-If you are visiting Cabo da Roca, consider combining this with a visit to Azenhas do Mar, a picturesque seaside village just to the north.

-Getting to Cabo da Roca from Lisbon: the fastest way to get to Cabo da Roca from downtown Lisbon is a car or taxi, taking just under half an hour (a taxi will cost roughly 25-30 Euros.
-The 1624 bus costs under 10 Euros per person takes just under 2 hours.
+The fastest way to get to Cabo da Roca from downtown Lisbon is a car or taxi, taking about half an hour.
 Before reserving your rental car, be sure to check out the top tips for renting a car in Portugal!
+If you are visiting Cabo da Roca, consider taking a side trip to Azenhas do Mar, a picturesque seaside village just to the north.
+You can also take the train to Sintra, transferring to a bus from there.

 Sintra off the beaten path Cabo da Roca